South China Craton: Intraplate Model

 The driving force of such internal deformation was attributed to the South China Block-India Craton collision in the Cambrian.
 Following the "Missing-link" hypothesis, the South China Block was placed in the interior of Rodinia.
 During the Rodinia break-up, the South China Block drifted northward in the middle Neoproterozoic.
 Subsequently, it collided with the northwest India Craton in the Gondwana margin by the Cambrian.
 The Qiangtang Terrane was sandwiched between the South China Block and India Craton during collision.
 The North India Orogen was created during the continental collision.
 This collision is believed to be the driver for the intracontinental deformation in the South China Block.

 The collision history is constrained by sedimentary provenance study.
 The Ediacaran-Cambrian sedimentary rocks in the Cathaysia Block showed an exotic provenance.
 They were not derived from the Yangtze Block, continental blocks nearby or recycling of the underlying Cathaysia sedimentary sequences.
 They were derived from the rock in the India Craton and East African orogen.
 This suggested a close proximity between the South China Block and India Craton.

 Cambrian Ocean Model

-This model suggests that there was an Cambrian ocean between the Yangtze Block and the Cathaysia Block.
+This model suggests that there was a Cambrian ocean between the Yangtze Block and the Cathaysia Block.
 Closure of the ocean led to collision between those two blocks and subsequent deformation, magmatism and metamorphism.
 However, the Cambrian sandstone from the Yangtze Block and the Cathaysia Block shows a mixed zircon provenance, which indicates sediment could travel from one block to another one.
 This argued against the presence of a vast ocean.